zeusmedina/cs-wikipedia-philosophy-lab-codeU/README.md

 }
 ```

-The inner class, ``, does all the real work:
+The inner class, `WikiNodeIterator`, does all the real work:

 ```
 	private class WikiNodeIterator implements Iterator<Node> {